 A lot of you have been asking about hands-on volunteer opportunities that you can do with your children.
 You don't want to simply write a check for a beloved organization, you want your kids to get involved and really pay attention to helping others.
 Awesome!

-Here are my best ideas for you.
 Please add more in the comments.
+I love your new ideas.

 Plant a tree: Urban Releaf plants trees in Oakland and their website shows lots of happy kid helpers.
 I did this in San Francisco and found it so meaningful to watch my little sapling take root. (pictured above)